hariappfire/test-1/README.md

 [Place 3](#places-3-other-example)

 ### Place 1
+Here it is in Mas.
 Hello, this is some text to fill in this, [here](#place-2), is a link to the second place.

 An h1 header